magmo/apps/README.md

 npx lerna add [dependency name] --scope=[target package]
 ```

- This installs the latest version of the package to the rps package.
+ This installs the latest version of the dependency to the target package (ttt, rps or wallet).
 Use `--dev` flag to add the new package to `devDependencies` instead of `dependencies`.

 * To update the version of a dependency: